 - SIMPLE IRA plans – Keep Form 5304-SIMPLE or 5305-SIMPLE as your plan document

 - Profit sharing, 401(k) or defined benefit plans – Keep your plan document, adoption agreement (if you have one) and all plan amendments

 - trust records such as investment statements, balance sheets, and income statements

 - participant records such as census data, account balances, contributions and earnings, loan documents and information, compensation data and participant statements and notices

 How long should you keep plan records?

 You should keep retirement plan records until the trust or IRA has paid all benefits and enough time has passed that the plan won’t be audited.
 Retirement plans are designed to be long-term programs for participants to accumulate and receive benefits at retirement.
 As a result, plan records may cover many years of transactions.
-The Internal Revenue Code and Income Tax Regulations as well as the Employee Retirement Income Security Act of 1974, as amended (ERISA) require plan sponsors to keep records of these transactions because they may become material in administering pension law.
+The Internal Revenue Code, Income Tax Regulations and the Employee Retirement Income Security Act of 1974 (ERISA), as amended, require plan sponsors to keep records of these transactions because they may become material in administering pension law.